 10:00 a.m. - 12:00 p.m. at the Arizona State Museum

-a five-part series taught by Dr. Suzanne L. Eckert, head of collections, associate curator of archaeology, and associate professor of anthropology
+a five-part series taught by Dr. Suzanne L. Eckert, curator, head of collections, and professor of anthropology

 Identity plays an important role in modern cultures, societies, politics, and economies.
 In fact, identity has been a powerful instrument for constructing and reflecting culture since the beginning of humanity.
 Who we are, how we identify with our own social groups, our attitudes to other cultures, are all interconnected with the values placed upon us by ourselves and others.
 This Master Class uses archaeological examples from across time and space to investigate identity: its complex nature and performance, the politics and economics surrounding identity, how individuals hold multiple contradictory identities, how societies use identity to enforce cultural norms, and how individuals use it to rebel against societal norms.